Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 _W3C HTML Validator Testing Screenshot_

-The Enrolled Pupil Record page was passed through the Jigsaw CSS validator and returned no errors.
+The CSS file for the Pupil Record page (and all other pages of the site) passes W3C Jigsaw validation with no errors.

 <img src="../docs/testing_images/testing_val_51.png"><br>
 _W3C Jigsaw CSS Validator Testing Screenshot_